Barbara Cowell: World Touring Car Championship

 Cowell drove a Toyota Corolla in the 1987 RAC Tourist Trophy, sharing with Geoff Kimber-Smith, but they didn't finish.
 They entered the Tourist Trophy again in 1988 but did not race.

 British Touring Car Championship

 Cowell raced in the 1988 British Touring Car Championship.
 She won Class D in the Donington 1 Hour Endurance race in a Toyota Corolla, sharing with Kimber-Smith.

-She switched to a Ford Escort (still in Class D), run by North Essex Motorsport, from Brands Hatch onwards.
-She came 2nd in her class there and this would remain her best result.
+Cowell switched to a Ford Escort (still in Class D), run by North Essex Motorsport, from Brands Hatch onwards.
+She came second in her class there and this would remain her best result.

-Her sole outing in the 1989 British Touring Car Championship would be the Endurance race at Donington, once again sharing a Toyota Corolla with Geoff Kimber-Smith.
-A misfire forced them to retire after 4 laps.
+Cowell's sole outing in the 1989 British Touring Car Championship would be the Endurance race at Donington, once again sharing a Toyota Corolla with Geoff Kimber-Smith.
+A misfire forced them to retire after four laps.

 Willhire 24 Hours

-Barbara finished 4th in the 1993 Willhire 24 Hour race at Snetterton.
+Barbara finished fourth in the 1993 Willhire 24 Hour race at Snetterton.
 She formed part of an all-female team with Clare Redgrave and Kirsten Kolby, driving a Honda Civic.